 They opted for a questionnaire-based approach rather than methods based on direct sightings.
 Elephants, despite their large size, are difficult to be tracked in the wild.
 Asian elephants tend to reside in low visibility habitats like scrub and secondary forests.
 They only venture out to the open during the night.
 They also occupy a large home range of hundreds of sq km frequently crisscrossing long distances at a stretch.

 The result of the collected data was later visualised into an elephant distribution map with highlights of key areas for intervention.

-The result showed that Asian elephants inhabit in 60% of Sri Lanka’s land, and more than half of their habitat coincided with human habitat.
+The result showed that Asian elephants inhabit 60% of Sri Lanka’s land, and more than half of their habitat coincides with human habitats.
 The majority, over 56% of residents, who reported the presence of elephants, had experienced major human-elephant conflicts.
 23% of people faced moderate conflicts.
 Only 7% of residents reported having not experienced any conflicts.
-The study also revealed that the elephants have lost 16% of their range since 1960
+The study also revealed that the elephants have lost 16% of their range since 1960.

 The researchers recommend a human-elephant coexistence model that promotes stakeholder awareness and mitigates conflict by protecting villages with barriers like electric fences.
 They say the distribution map they prepared can serve as a template for identifying areas where conflict mitigation needs to be integrated.